jochemkroon/KiC-AI/README.md

 ### Method 1: KiCad Plugin Manager (Recommended)

-1. Download the latest release ZIP file
+1. **Download the plugin ZIP**: [kic-ai-assistant-v1.3.0-for-import.zip](kic-ai-assistant-v1.3.0-for-import.zip)
 2. Open KiCad → **Plugin and Content Manager**
 3. Click **Install from File**
 4. Select the downloaded ZIP file
 5. Restart KiCad

+> 💡 **Direct Download**: The ready-to-import ZIP file is included in this repository for your convenience!
 ### Method 2: Manual Installation

 1. Download and extract the plugin